isabekov/kmymoney_utils/README.md

                                              Arguments '-i "ExtraHousehold" -d household_1,household_2' will replace tag "household_1" with tag "household_2" for transactions in account "ExtraHousehold".
 Account name should a substring of the full account name.
+        -m --move-split-lvl-tag-to-txn-lvl   Move tag from split level to transaction level if all splits in a the transaction have this tag assigned.
+Erase the tag at split level.
         -c --set-expenses-currency <curr>    Set all expense accounts' currency to <curr>.
         -h --help                            Print this help message.